everfluxx/h2h/README.md

 # h2h
-A simple method for passing information via the URL fragment (hash)
+A simple JavaScript method for handling information on the URL fragment (hash)